devoidfury/conjugarden/README.md

 * Python 3: build the dictionary
 * Node.js: main application

-## Build
+## Setup

-Build the conjugation dictionary first:
+Build the dictionary:

 ```bash
 cd data && ./process.py
 ```

-The build script writes the processed dictionary into `site/data.json`
+The build script writes the processed dictionary to `site/data.json`

-Then start the server:
+Start the server:

 ```bash
 cd site && node app.js
 ```

-The server listens to port 8080 by default.
+The server listens on port 8080 by default.